 Due to COVID we are not currently holding seminar or support groups at the office but are offering a virtual option, please call 360-596-4880 for more information.

 Capital’s Bariatric & Obesity Surgical Services (BOSS) offers free, monthly bariatric surgery informational seminars and support groups.
 Visit our Events Calendar to view upcoming times and dates.
 All are welcome!

 To contact our BOSS clinic for more information, call 360-596-4880.
 You may also contact us by e-mail.

 Being overweight is not something to be ashamed of.
 Living with the disease of obesity can greatly affect your quality of life.
 It is a chronic condition that may warrant medical or surgical help.
 Bariatric surgery should not be a last resort.

 You can take steps to prevent or treat obesity.
 Diet and exercise can be a healthy and effective way to lose weight.
 Follow a healthy eating plan and keep your calorie needs in mind.
 Participate in physical activity regularly and try to limit the amount of time that you are inactive.

 However, if those traditional methods do not make a significant difference for those seeking weight loss, medication and surgery are possible options to pursue.
-Our objective at Capital Medical Center is to offer weight loss surgery as one of the tools in your journey toward achieving and maintaining a healthy weight and lifestyle.
+Our objective within Capital Medical Center’s Bariatric & Obesity Surgical Services is to offer weight loss surgery as one of the tools in your journey toward achieving and maintaining a healthy weight and lifestyle.

 - For the obese person, the health benefits of losing weight are countless.
 Not only does the risk of serious disease decline dramatically, but some conditions may actually be reversed.